Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 A retail business sponsored you as a Sales Supervisor under standard occupation code 7130.
 Your normal working pattern is 10am to 6pm every weekday.
 You want to take on additional work in the evenings for a coffee shop as a Barista.

 The Home Office does not permit this under the Skilled Worker conditions.
 The additional role as a Barista is not in the same occupation code as your sponsored role, nor is it in the shortage occupation list.
 Although the role would be outside the working hours of your sponsored job, you must meet all three conditions of the supplementary employment to be able to take it on without breaching the conditions of your visa.
+This scenario illustrates why understanding the limitations is crucial when asking can I do another job on a Skilled Worker visa.

 How We Can Help